MahmoudAbdelFatah/helm-chart-for-gcp-terraform-project/README.md

-# Helm

-## This is repo for the helm chart of the gcp terraform app on this [repo](https://github.com/MahmoudAbdelFatah/GCP-with-terraform)

 > Create a Helm chart with `helmGCPChart` name. then, inside the directory of the Helm chart, run this command so install the chart.